April 28, 2012

 “She just sends me a question, I just illustrate it.
 I try not to add anything,” Ben said.

 Still, he has fun with the strip — particularly drawing drafts that will never see publication in Express in which he dreams up “the most horrible, the worst things you could ever do in an advice column.
 One day I’ll display them.”
-Till then, he tries to keep the advice column pictures “a little sweeter,” particularly because many of the questions asked of Dr. Bonior tend to be quite sad.
+Till then, he tries to keep the advice column pictures “a little sweeter,” particularly because many of the questions Andrea’s asked are sad.

 That humor might also explain why Ben’s strip can be seen in the more adult-oriented publications such as City Paper rather than alongside Family Circus and Beetle Bailey in a more mainstream newspaper’s funny pages.